top of page

 Seized Tokens

-The winner of a campaign battle also seizes half of the losers remaining tokens in hand.
+When you win a campaign battle, you take 25% of the enemies remaining tokens in hand.
+But if you lose, they take 25% of yours.
 These funds matter both for future battles and for use in Cendovia’s facilities to enhance your army.

 Campaign Deck Management